-The objective of the College Success Award is to recognize and celebrate high schools that are doing the best at preparing students to succeed in college.
-Award winners are determined by a methodology that evaluates school-level data on college preparation, college enrollment, and college performance.
+The objective of the College Success Award is to recognize and celebrate public high schools that are successfully preparing students to enroll and succeed in college.
+Award-winners are determined by a methodology that evaluates school-level data on college preparation, college enrollment, and college performance.

-Award winners are determined by calculating a school-level metric and applying a threshold to delineate schools receiving the award and those that are not.
-This metric is comprised of three components:
+Award winners are determined by calculating a school-level score and applying a threshold to delineate which schools receive an award and which do not.
+This school-level score is comprised of three components:

-There are three principal limitations with the data:
+There are three principal limitations to the data:

-First, each of the inputs available for a particular school is standardized.
-To do this, the school’s position in the state-wide distribution for each metric is calculated as a percentile.
+First, we standardize each of the inputs available for a particular school.
+To do this, we calculate the school’s position in the statewide distribution as a percentile for each metric.

-Some states mandate that a specific College Entrance exam be taken by all high school graduates.
-In these states, if data for multiple College Entrance exams is obtained, only the data for the mandated exam is used.
-In states that do not require a specific exam to be taken, and there is data for more than one College Entrance exam available, the data for the exam with the higher participation rates statewide is used.
-If participation rates are not available, the exam in which the school performed better is used.
+Some states mandate that a specific college entrance exam is taken by all high school graduates.
+In these states, if data for multiple college entrance exams is obtained, only the data for the mandated exam is used.
+In states that do not require a specific exam to be taken, and where data for more than one college entrance exam is available, the data for the exam with the higher participation rate statewide is used.
+If participation rates are not available for either test then we include the data for both in the analysis.

-Within each component, an average of the percentiles of the available metrics is calculated, resulting in a score in all three categories (College Preparation, College Enrollment, College Performance) for each school.
-This approach ensures that equal weight is given to theall three components in the final for calculating a school’s level metrics.
-For schools with no available data in one of the metrics, the average across the other metrics is taken.
-For example, if a school does not have graduation data, then the College Preparation component’s average percentile is based only on College Entrance Exam Performance and Participation data.
+Within each component, we calculate an average of the percentiles of the available metrics, resulting in a score for each of the three categories (College Preparation, College Enrollment, College Performance) for each school.
+This approach ensures that we give equal weight to the three types of college success metrics in the final school-level score.
+Eligibility for the award is based on schools having recent data in each of the components.